By Tammy Arlidge

 - Volunteer for a cause that you’re passionate about.Whether your goal is to save the whales or pick up beach litter or raise money for a children’s charity, do it.
 The world always needs more volunteers.

-- A REAL book.
+- Read a REAL book.
 Did you know reading can make you more empathetic?
 It fights Alzheimer’s.
 Go to a bookstore and peruse.
 (Refer to goal number 11).
 Smell the pages.
 It takes you from a screen and that is worth more than a thousand words.
 Relax and get lost.